Filming Artworks: The Magical Wardrobe Trunk by Sculptor Colin Wilbourn

 Filming artworks in artists studio offers a unique chance to capture not just the finished artwork, but the space, light, and energy that shaped it.

-The Wardrobe Trunk is a beautifully constructed wooden sculpture — equal parts furniture, fable, and fiction.
+The Wardrobe Trunk is a beautifully constructed wooden sculpture full of optical illusions — equal parts furniture, fable, and fiction.
 Filmed in Wilbourn’s Sunderland studio, the piece stood quietly in the middle of the space like a forgotten heirloom.
 It felt theatrical, mysterious, and full of narrative suggestion.
 Was it a container of memories?
 A vessel for imagined journeys?
 Or a character in its own right?

 Colin Wilbourn’s work often explores themes of place, memory, and transformation.
 Known for his earlier large-scale public sculpture collaborations like The River Wear Assemblage (with Craig Knowles and Karl Fisher), Wilbourn’s individual practice retains a strong sense of story, craftsmanship, and material sensitivity.
 His use of reclaimed wood and stone creates a tactile language that resonates with history and imagination.